Calmboym/botbot/README.md

    same product
 5. Admin can see the full waitlist any time via **📦 درخواست‌های موجودی**

+**If no existing product confidently matches** (customer asked about a product ID that doesn't exist at all, or there's nothing unavailable to match against right now), the request is still saved — shown in the panel as **❓ بدون کد** with a description built from whatever the customer said — rather than being silently dropped.
+These can't be auto-notified later (there's no real SKU to restock), but admin still sees them and can follow up manually.

 Unlike the preference-based system above, this one is about ONE specific product a customer already showed interest in — not a broad preference match.